rayanfam/rayanfam.github.io/_posts/2018-09-03-hypervisor-from-scratch-part-2.md

 The following function returns the vendor string by using the `CPUID` instruction.

 ```
+std::string
-string GetCpuID()
+GetCpuID()
 {
-	//Initialize used variables
+    // Initialize used variables
-	char SysType[13]; //Array consisting of 13 single bytes/characters
+    char   SysType[13]; // Array consisting of 13 single bytes/characters
-	string CpuID; //The string that will be used to add all the characters to
+    string CpuID;       // The string that will be used to add all the characters to
-				  //Starting coding in assembly language
+                        // Starting coding in assembly language
     _asm
         {
-		//Execute CPUID with EAX = 0 to get the CPU producer
+            // Execute CPUID with EAX = 0 to get the CPU producer
 		XOR EAX, EAX
 		CPUID
-		//MOV EBX to EAX and get the characters one by one by using shift out right bitwise operation.
+                    // MOV EBX to EAX and get the characters one by one by using shift out right bitwise operation.
 		MOV EAX, EBX
-		MOV SysType[0], al
+		MOV SysType[0], AL
-		MOV SysType[1], ah
+		MOV SysType[1], AH
 		SHR EAX, 16
-		MOV SysType[2], al
+		MOV SysType[2], AL
-		MOV SysType[3], ah
+		MOV SysType[3], AH
-		//Get the second part the same way but these values are stored in EDX
+                // Get the second part the same way but these values are stored in EDX
 		MOV EAX, EDX
-		MOV SysType[4], al
+		MOV SysType[4], AL
-		MOV SysType[5], ah
+		MOV SysType[5], AH
 		SHR EAX, 16
-		MOV SysType[6], al
+		MOV SysType[6], AL
-		MOV SysType[7], ah
+		MOV SysType[7], AH
-		//Get the third part
+                // Get the third part
 		MOV EAX, ECX
-		MOV SysType[8], al
+		MOV SysType[8], AL
-		MOV SysType[9], ah
+		MOV SysType[9], AH
 		SHR EAX, 16
-		MOV SysType[10], al
+		MOV SysType[10], AL
-		MOV SysType[11], ah
+		MOV SysType[11], AH
 		MOV SysType[12], 00
         }
     CpuID.assign(SysType, 12);
     return CpuID;
 }
 ```

 The last step is checking for the presence of **VMX**.
 We can check it using the following code :

 ```
-bool VMX_Support_Detection()
+bool
+DetectVmxSupport()
 {
     bool VMX = false;
     __asm {
 		xor    eax, eax
 		inc    eax
 		cpuid